Enabling programs to undergraduate study

 It is strongly recommended that you include a degree from the guaranteed admission programs list in your preferences.

 Unfortunately if you do not successfully complete your enabling studies we are unlikely able to offer you a place in one of our undergraduate degrees.
-In this situation we recommend you contact the English Language and Foundation Studies office on 1800 353 775 to discuss your options.
+In this situation we recommend you contact the Pathways and Academic Learning Support Centre on 1800 353 775 to discuss your options.

 If you included documentation of assessable qualifications as part of your original application, there may be an opportunity for you to be given an offer, if you meet requirements, even if you did not complete your enabling program.